 Optional fume filter or vent to the outside (both sold separately)

 The enclosure box/case/cover works by retaining the heat from the bed to bring the ambient temperature up high enough so that ABS and other filaments that expand when they cool are stabilized.
 If your main concern is the smell of melting plastic, it can be mitigated using an optional carbon filter.
 But if you are more interested in improving overall indoor air quality, a better solution is to vent to the outside via a hose. (not included).
 If you just want the highest possible enclosure temperature for ABS just put on the included air vent cover and it'll heat up as hot as possible.

 Internal temperatures during printing with the fan turned on:

 ABS is 36C to 38C.
 PLA is 32C to 34C.

-How it's Built All of the plastic parts are 3D printed in ABS to withstand the heat from the enclosure.
-The panels are cut on a US-made industrial laser and then flat packed for your assembly.
-All you need to put it together is a hex wrench and a small Phillips head screwdriver. (not included.)
+The panels are made in a factory in Ohio and cut on an American-built industrial laser, and then flat-packed for your assembly.
+All you need for assembly is just a hex wrench and a small Philips head screwdriver. (not included.)

 The outside venting system will send potentially dangerous and definitely odorous fumes outside.
 We supply the fan and 4" dryer hose adapter, you get the rest of the parts from your local hardware store.